-The structure of this report follows, as does the National Inventory Report (Norwegian Environment Agency 2014b), guidelines given by UNFCCC.
+The structure of this report follows, as does the National Inventory Report (Norwegian Environment Agency 2016b), guidelines given by UNFCCC.
 However, the National Inventory Report discusses only greenhouse gases, and also includes LULUCF emissions.
 As the latter emissions not are included in the emission figures estimated and presented by Statistics Norway, they are not discussed in this report.

-This documentation report is prepared annually by The Division for energy and environmental statistics at Statistics Norway.
-The 2014 edition has been edited by Trond Sandmo, with contributions from Ketil Flugsrud, Henning Høie, Marte O. Kittilsen, Håkon Skullerud and Kristin Aasestad at Statistics Norway.
+This documentation report has been prepared by The Division for energy and environmental statistics at Statistics Norway.
+The 2016 edition has been edited by Trond Sandmo, with contributions from Kathrine Loe Bjønnes, Henning Høie, Marte O. Kittilsen, Håkon Frøysa Skullerud, Ketil Breckan Thovsen and Kristin Aasestad at Statistics Norway.
 The Norwegian Environment Agency has also contributed to the report.
-The report is the latest in a series of updated versions of a report originally edited by Britta Hoem in 2005
+The report is the last in a series of updated versions of a report originally published in 2005.
+From 2017 this publication will not be published by Statistics Norway, but the methodologies used in the emission calculations can be found in future versions of NIR and IIR (Norwegian Environment Agency 2016a-c).